Designing Innovative Lessons and Activities for Mathematics Teaching (K–8)

 A joint grant of the Mary P. Dolciani Halloran Foundation (PDF) and NCTM

-This grant, by design, emboldens a team of passionate math educators to develop and share fun, creative, and original lessons and activities.
-It supports the process of mathematics educators involved in collaboration.
+By design, this grant emboldens a team of passionate mathematics educators to develop and share fun, creative, and original lessons and activities.
+The grant supports the process of mathematics educators involved in collaboration.

 Principles to Actions: Executive Summary (NCTM 2014) presents two noteworthy observations: